Hypokras/python-course/responses/03-secondquote.md

 > **Note** If you want to add or remove quotes from your text file, you could change the last variable to update automatically:
 > `  last = len(quotes) - 1`

+Finally, update the line where we print a single quote.
+Instead of including a number between the brackets, we'll put our random number variable:
+`  print quotes[rnd]`

 Try running your code a few times with `python get-quote.py` and your quotes should now be chosen at random.

 ## Push your changes